include-cpp/include-cpp.github.io/README.md

 **Before go-live**

-* Review filenames of new photos - make them lower-case, for consistency with page names?
 * Review and make consistent the syntax used for internal links:
     * `<a class="page-link" href="/shop/">Shop</a>` vs
     * `[Shop](/shop)` vs